The Magician

 Reading the card

-Although the Magician is often seen as a male archetype (and the complement to the female High Priestess), intellect is of course sexless just as intuition is sexless.
+Although the Magician is traditionally viewed as a masculine archetype (the complement to the feminine High Priestess), intellect is, of course, universal, just as intuition is.

-The upright Magician is a powerful signifier for success, but the Magician merely symbolizes that the person has untapped potential, skills and resources required for success.
-Even when seen upright there is still the requirement to use the thoughts and resources to move forward.
+The upright Magician is a powerful signifier of success, but he merely symbolizes that the seeker possesses the untapped potential, skills, and resources required.
+Even upright, there remains a requirement to act on those thoughts and resources.
+Intent must lead to action.

-A reversed Magician is not on its own a message of failure.
-A reversed Magician signifies that you still have the potential for success but the going will be hard.
-There may be a lack of focus, overconfidence or indecision.
+A reversed Magician is not a message of failure.
+It signifies that the potential for success exists, but the path will be difficult.
+It points to a lack of focus, overconfidence, or indecision.

-It may also suggest that success will come but the plan will not take you where you want to be.
-You may be misusing your resources, or your plan may take you to your destination but will leave others you will miss behind.
-Always remember that the Magician is neither good nor bad.
-He gives you what you want but this may not be what you need!
+It may also suggest that success will arrive, but the plan will not take you where you want.
+You may be misusing resources, or reaching your destination might mean leaving behind people you value.
+Remember that the Magician is neither good nor bad.
+He gives you what you want, which may not be what you need.

-There is also the potential for your plan being successful but dishonest or manipulative.
-The Magician represents the rational mind but he often lacks emotional depth to foresee the effects on others.
+Your plans might be successful, but dishonest or manipulative.
+The Magician represents the rational mind, but often lacks emotional depth to consider the impact on others.

-Finally, a reversed Magician could represent a lack of creativity and becoming stagnant.
-A reversed Magician is not necessarily bad in this context; he tells you to step back and learn so you can try another way later.
-Unreadiness today is not unreadiness tomorrow; the ouroboros will keep turning!
+Finally, a reversal can represent a lack of creativity and creeping stagnation.
+In this context, it tells you to step back and learn so you can try another approach later.
+Unreadiness today does not mean unreadiness tomorrow; the ouroboros keeps turning.

-As noted above, the Magician tends to give you what you ask for but that may not be what you need.
-The High Priestess’s intuition can fail through self-delusion, but the intellect can fail just as hard through over-confidence, not considering the feelings of others, or manifesting a solution to the wrong problem.
-Balance with other cards is key!
+As noted above, the Magician gives you what you want, but that may not be what you need.
+While the High Priestess's intuition can fail through self-delusion, the intellect can fail just as hard through overconfidence, ignoring the feelings of others, or manifesting a solution to the wrong problem.
+Balance is key.

 Card Design Process

-The choice of Pan as the Magician was seen as a surprise by some reviewers; the Magician is often seen as a noble character that Pan is not.
+The choice of Pan as the Magician was seen as a surprise by some reviewers, as the Magician is often viewed as a noble character, which Pan is not.

-Pan does however show the relationship between the mind and nature as he is physically half of each.
-He was also the tutor of the young Apollo, who is often associated with the Magician.
-Also, like Pan, the Magician lives ‘in the moment’ within a very physical reality.
+Pan perfectly illustrates the relationship between the mind and nature, being physically half of each.
+He was the tutor of the young Apollo (a deity often associated with the Magician).
+Like Pan, the Magician lives 'in the moment' within a very physical reality.

-Pan is much more light-hearted than the Magician on many other decks; laughing rather than serious.
+Pan is much more lighthearted than the Magician in many other decks, laughing rather than serious.
 This was a conscious choice.
-In any task, playfulness, creativity, and adaptability are crucial factors in forming a plan that will succeed.
+In any task, playfulness, creativity, and adaptability are crucial factors in forming a successful plan.

-This alternative was also chosen to move the sense of the card away from the solemn rites of occult societies of the 19th century and towards a much earlier and more shamanistic view, showing a character in tune with nature because he lives within it.
+This alternative was chosen to move the essence of the card away from the solemn rites of 19th-century occult societies toward an earlier, shamanistic view, depicting a character in tune with nature because he lives within it.

 Final Words

 This card represents resourcefulness and creation through intellect, ideas and resources.
-It suggests whether or not you have everything you need to succeed.
+It suggests whether you have everything you need to succeed.

-The Magician does not on its own tell you whether you will succeed, but is a good indication of whether or not you are ready to start.
+The Magician does not on its own tell you whether you will succeed, but is a good indication of whether you are ready to start.

-The Magician does not on its own tell you whether you will succeed but is a good indication of whether or not you are ready to start.
+The Magician does not on its own tell you whether you will succeed, but is a good indication of whether you are ready to start.